Pre-Surgical Screening Information

 C. Call if you have a fever or feel sick before surgery.

 Getting sick before surgery might mean your surgery should be delayed until you are better.
-Call your surgeon or CPM if you have a fever, productive cough or chest congestion.
+Call your surgeon or the pre-surgery center if you have a fever, productive cough or chest congestion.

 D. Take care of your health